lemlac/mulem/docs/reference.md

 Almost everything is an expression.
 Some statements can be either inline or block depending on the presence of a colon (`:`) or equals sign (`=`) followed by a new-line.

-Parts of an expression are divided into 4 catagories:
+Parts of an expression are divided into 4 categories:

 1. __Words:__ variable names: `x`, `PI; numeric constants: `1`, `3.14`, `0xABCDEF`;
 2. __Char/String Literals:__ things surrounded in quotes: `'a'`, `"foo"`, `"""big string"""`, `#''raw string''#`